chrira/ms-techlab/05-coolstore.md

 # Coolstore

-Deploy your version of coolstore
+Deploy your own version of coolstore

 ```
 oc new-project coolstore-userXY